gdm413229/swwmgz_m/ExtendedLore.md

 Known as the "little enterpreneur" of the Unissix family.
 She started the Unissix Tournaments after years of boredom with the lack of "thrilling, action packed arena combat" in bloodsports at the time, which were dominated by the "free-for-all battle royale in a large environment" format.
+She also builds all sorts of things through the "Unissix Crafts" brand.

 ---